LoRaWAN®

 Receive the data from the various end devices and pass it on (still encrypted) to the network server (standard IP connection).
 Each gateway forwards all received data to the network server.
 In this way, several hundred to approx. 1,000 wireless sensors can be connected via one gateway.
 To cover larger areas, several gateways are connected to the same network server.

-Step 3 – Network server:
+Step 3 – Network / Application Server:

-Step 4 – Application server:
+Step 4 – Application:

-Step 3 – Building management system (BMS):
+Step 3 – Converter: